U.S. watchdog backs Bezos' protest over key Pentagon launch program

 The Government Accountability Office (GAO) sustained part of a bid protest from Blue Origin that argued the Air Force’s decision to pick just two of four competing rocket companies to launch the country’s next lineup of defense satellites for the next five years is “flawed”.

-Bezos’ Amazon.com Inc (AMZN.O) also challenged the Pentagon’s recent decision to award a $10 billion cloud computing contract to Microsoft Corp (MSFT.O), claiming politics spoiled a fair contracting process.
+Bezos’ Amazon.com Inc also challenged the Pentagon’s recent decision to award a $10 billion cloud computing contract to Microsoft Corp, claiming politics spoiled a fair contracting process.

 Blue Origin, founded by Bezos in 2000, filed its protest in August, claiming the Air Force program “contains a number of flaws preventing offerers from intelligently preparing their proposals” and “squashes nascent competition by locking out non-selected providers for over 5 years.”